01-edu/public/subjects/box_recursion/README.md

 Using the given code, create the following **associated functions**:

 - `new`: which will initialize the `WorkEnvironment` with `grade` set to `None`.
-- `add_worker`: which receives two strings, one being the type of worker and the other the name of the worker.
+- `add_worker`: which receives two strings, one being the role and the other the name of the worker.
+It will add the worker at the start of the list.
 - `remove_worker`: which removes the last worker that was placed in the `WorkEnvironment`, this function returns an `Option` with the name of the worker.
-- `search_worker`: which returns a tuple with the name and type of worker.
+- `last_worker`: which returns an `Option` with a tuple containing the name and role of the last added worker.

 You must also create a type named `Link`.
 This will be the connection between the `WorkEnvironment` and `Worker` structures.
 This will be a recursion type, and it must point to `None` if there is no `Worker` to point to.